hxer7963/PatternRecognitionCourse/DDT/README.md

-#### Introduction
+#### Deep Descriptor Transforming(DDT)

-Deep Descriptor Transforming(**DDT**) is a simple yet effective unsupervised approach for image retrieval.
+**DDT** is a simple yet effective unsupervised approach for image retrieval.
 You can read the corresponding paper which is listed in the reference section for deep-in understand the amazing DDT approach.

 The code defaults use **VGG19 pretrained network** to extract features from relu5_4 layer on the **GPU** which enabled CUDA , but if GPU is not available, code will seamlessly switch to execute on the CPU.